WuBingzheng/pajamax/pajamax/README.md

 - More test;
 - Configuration builder;
-- Hooks like tower's layers.
+- Hooks like tower's Layer;
 - A new mode, under which network threads send the received requests to other threads for processing via a channel.